 One of the things that I loved most about this hotel was the location.
 The hotel was situated on a tiny side street.
 If you looked out the window you would see kids outside riding their bikes with their parents.
 It felt much like having an apartment in Paris but with the hotel amenities.

 You can also choose to have breakfast in the cozy lobby.
-The breakfast staff were very helpful when accommodating me for last minute requests.
+The breakfast staff was very helpful when accommodating me for last-minute requests.
 I do my best to speak French but the person on duty was happy to speak English back to my French.